-- (1) If the cooling water in the radiator reservoir tank is not within normal range when cool, add water to the FULL line. - Always check the coolant level in the radiator reservoir tank prior to beginning of daily operation of the truck. - ▲ If antifreeze is being used, pay careful attention to the ratio of antifreeze and water when adding coolant. - ▲ If the reservoir tank is completely empty, first add water directly to the surge tank.
-Then add water to the reservoir tank.
+(1) If the cooling water in the radiator sub-tank is not within normal range when cool, add water to the MAX line.

+▲ If antifreeze is being used, pay careful attention to the ratio of antifreeze and water when adding coolant.

+▲ If the sub-tank is completely empty, first add water directly to the radiator.
+Then add water to the sub-tank.

-Alway allow the radiator to cool down before adding water.
-At the operating temperature, the engine cooling water is at high temperature and pressure, so it is dangerous to try to open the surge tank cap.
-Wait until the radiator is cool enough to be touched by hand before opening the surge tank cap.
-Loosen the surge tank cap slowly to release the pressure, then loosen the cap.
+Always allow the radiator to cool down before adding water.

+At the operating temperature, the engine cooling water is at high temperature and pressure, so it is dangerous to try to open the radiator cap.
+Wait until the radiator is cool enough to be touched by hand before opening the radiator cap.
+Loosen the radiator cap slowly to release the pressure, then loosen the cap.